AbhishekNSanthosh/AbhishekNSanthosh/README.md

   🚀 Full Stack Developer | MERN Stack Enthusiast | Student at Carmel College of Engineering and Technology
 </h4>

-👨‍💻 Aspiring software engineer with a passion for crafting innovative and efficient solutions.
+- 👨‍💻 Aspiring software engineer with a passion for crafting innovative and efficient solutions.
 I specialize in the MERN (MongoDB, Express.js, React.js, Node.js) stack and love building web applications that deliver seamless user experiences.

-🎓 Currently pursuing my education at Carmel College of Engineering and Technology, where I'm honing my technical skills and exploring new technologies.
+- 🎓 Currently pursuing my education at Carmel College of Engineering and Technology, where I'm honing my technical skills and exploring new technologies.

-💡 Constantly curious and eager to learn, I stay up-to-date with the latest trends in web development and enjoy tackling challenging problems.
+- 💡 Constantly curious and eager to learn, I stay up-to-date with the latest trends in web development and enjoy tackling challenging problems.

-🌟 Open-source enthusiast, I believe in the power of collaboration and community-driven development.
-You can often find me contributing to projects or exploring interesting repositories.

-📚 When I'm not coding, you'll probably find me with a book in hand, exploring nature, or experimenting with new recipes in the kitchen.
+- 📚 When I'm not coding, you'll probably find me with a phone in hand, exploring instagram, or experimenting with new topics in youtube.

-📫 Let's connect!
+- 📫 Let's connect!
 Feel free to reach out for collaboration, coding discussions, or just to say hi.

 Happy coding! 😊

 <p align="center">
 <img src="https://visitor-badge.laobi.icu/badge?page_id=abhiiofficial"/></p>